 - Systems and controls

 Admission to our graduate degree programs strongly depends on students meeting application requirements, as well as on the ability to match a student’s area of interest and research specialties with the needs of faculty.
 Learn how to apply.

-Nearly all full-time graduate students receive some type of financial support.
-All master’s and PhD students with assistantships receive a monthly stipend and tuition support.
+All applications to the MS and PhD degree programs will receive full consideration for available funding opportunities, primarily research or teaching assistantships.
+All master’s and Ph.D. students with assistantships receive a monthly stipend and tuition support.
 Opportunities for scholarships and fellowships also are available.
 Learn more about graduate program financial aid.

 Who to Contact